top of page

 – Henri Cartier-Bresson

-Treading carefully through forests, climbing coastal rocky crags to retracing routes in localities, they highlight the landmarks of our existence.
-Sounds and signals we once were in tune with are often are unnoticed, overshadowed and ignored.
-Therein lies a question about mans advancing of new technology --- if all our digital experiences and needs continually met at a press of a button - or intelligence of the artificial kind threatens to dull our sense of reality, and skill base, can we still connect and learn from nature at a pace in which we can sustain it ?
+When treading carefully through forests, climbing coastal rocky crags to retracing routes in localities, it is her concern to highlight the landmarks of our time.
+Sounds and signals we once were in tune with, often go unnoticed or overshadowed and at worst case ignored.
+Therein lies a question about man's advancement of new technology.
+If all our digital experiences and needs are continually met at a press of a button - or intelligence of the artificial kind threatens to dull our sense of reality and skill base, can we still connect and learn from nature at a pace in which we can sustain it ? '

 BA Hons in Fine Art and Printmaking.